Humbedooh/dsnmp/README.md

  - `cooling`:     Displays the combined status of the cooling devices in the machine.
 Alerts if devices are not working.
  - `battery`:     Displays the combined battery status of the machine.
 Alerts if any batteries are not working.
  - `temperature`: Displays the overall temperature status.
 Triggers an alert if temperatures are outside acceptable range (71.4 C for ambient, intake & exhaust, 85.6 C for cpu, 52.4 C for drives)
+ - `log`:         Displays the latest log entries from iDRAC.
+Does not trigger any alerts.

 ## Alert dial